samjonester/samjonester.github.io/_posts/2018-02-07-questioning-responsibility.md

 ## History is still being written

-Understanding how motivations and the current environment influence behavior is fascinating to me.
-It leads to some of my favorite conversations about code design.
-I love spreading the understanding that history is still being written.
-Unlike that ancient Protoceratops, we can reshape our flaws.
+Some of my favorite conversations about code design begin with understanding how past environments influenced behavior.
+Unlike our paleontologist friend, though, we are not stuck in the past.
+For us, conversations about the past are a starting place to help design the future.

 We can create an environment that motivates change.